MARKET SNAPSHOT: Will Midterm Elections Sink The Stock Market? Here's What History Says

 And if the Democrats take the House, it could provide a check on presidential "overreach" on trade, he said.

-Stocks came out of the gate to start September on a soft note , with the S&P 500 off 0.4% and the Dow industrials down around 70 points, or 0.3%, in midday trade.
+Stocks came out of the gate Monday to start September on a subdued note , with the S&P 500 falling 0.2% and the Dow industrials ending little changed, down less than 0.1%.